 HKB Music Library

 HKB’s Music Library is a specialised academic library for musicians.
 It is open to the students, lecturers and staff of the Music Division of Bern University of the Arts as well as all other interested individuals.
 The Music Library is a customer-focused service provider.
-Most of its media are indexed in the catalogue of the IDS Basel/Bern.
+Most of its media are indexed in the discovery tool BFH swisscovery.
 All sheet music is listed in the sheet music catalogue.

 Monday – Friday: 12.30pm – 6pm

-The reading room remains closed, open access to the collections in the open access area.
+The reading room remains closed, collections in the open access remain accessible.

 24.12.2020 – 10.1.2021